containers/image/docs/containers-policy.json.5.md

 The `signedIdentity` field has the same semantics as in the `signedBy` requirement described above.
 Note that `cosign`-created signatures only contain a repository, so only `matchRepository` and `exactRepository` can be used to accept them (and that does not protect against substitution of a signed image with an unexpected tag).

-To use this with images hosted on image registries, the relevant registry or repository must have the `use-sigstore-attachments` option enabled in containers-registries.d(5).
+To use this with images hosted on image registries, the `use-sigstore-attachments` option needs to be enabled for the relevant registry or repository in the client's containers-registries.d(5).

 ## Examples